9. The Bishop Arrives

 “Was?”
 I interrupted.

-“Yes,” William frowned, “I’m sorry.
+“Yes,” William frowned, “I’m sorry to say.
 Anyway, for what would've been our fortieth birthday celebration had not the zombies come, he decided to make each of us a weapon.
-The saber that I carry now, and this for you, which I've kept safe for nearly four years.”
+The saber that I carry now, and this for you.”

 I accepted the box and opened it.
 I found a hand forged war hammer inside: polished steel from tip to pommel, wrapped in leather at its handholds.
 Its head was flat and concussive on one side, beaked and piercing on the other.
 As with all my uncle’s creations, it was simple but elegant, delicate but indestructible.